Pachuca metropolitan area

 The Pachuca metropolitan area (Zona metropolitana de Pachuca de Soto) is a metropolitan area located in the state of Hidalgo in Mexico.
 It consists of the municipalities of Pachuca, Mineral del Monte, Mineral de la Reforma, San Agustín Tlaxiaca, Epazoyucan, Zapotlán de Juárez and Zempoala.

-The metropolitan area arose from the population growth that the city of Pachuca had in the years 2000-2010, due to the proximity of Mexico City, urban growth began to spread to other municipalities, occupying agricultural areas. and ejidos, creating the metropolitan area.
+The metropolitan area arose from the population growth that the city of Pachuca had in the years 2000-2010, due to the proximity of Mexico City, urban growth began to spread to other municipalities, occupying agricultural areas and ejidos, creating the metropolitan area.

 21.6% of the population of the state of Hidalgo lives in this metropolitan area, and two out of every ten Hidalguenses live in this area.
-This metropolitan area, together with the metropolitan area of Tulancingo and Tula, are part of the Mexico City megalopolis.
+This metropolitan area, together with the metropolitan areas of Tulancingo and Tula, are part of the Mexico City megalopolis.

 Delimitation

-The National Population Council (CONAPO), the National Institute of Statistics, Geography and Informatics (INEGI) and the Secretary of Social Development (SEDESOL) define a metropolitan area as the set of two or more municipalities where a city of 50,000 or more inhabitants, whose urban area, functions and activities exceed the limit of the municipality that originally contained it.
+The National Population Council (CONAPO), the National Institute of Statistics, Geography and Informatics (INEGI) and the Secretary of Social Development (SEDESOL) define a metropolitan area as the set of two or more municipalities where a city of 50,000 or more inhabitants, whose urban area, functions and activities exceed the limits of the municipality that originally contained it.

 The central municipalities are Pachuca and Mineral de la Reforma, the outer municipality defined by functional integration is Mineral del Monte, and the outer municipalities defined based on urban policy are San Agustín Tlaxiaca, Epazoyucan, Zapotlán de Juárez and Zempoala.
 On occasions, due to their functional relationship, it has been incorporated into Mineral del Chico.